Inventoryframework/inventoryframework.github.io/Classes and Settings/DA_CoreItem.md

 ## Custom shapes

 This inventory system features container styles where items can be different lengths and different heights.
-The way you define your shape is by adding the Custom Shape object to your <span style="color:slateblue">**ObjectsAndDrivers**</span> array and using the <span style="color:slateblue">**DisabledTiles**</span> array.
+The way you define your shape is by adding the Custom Shape trait to your <span style="color:slateblue">**TraitsAndComponents**</span> array and using the <span style="color:slateblue">**DisabledTiles**</span> array.
 Though this is not very pleasant to work with in its raw array format.
 It is recommended to use the [ItemEditor](https://inventoryframework.github.io/tools/itemeditor/), where you'll find a toolbox with a few tools inside of it, one being the shape editor.
 Which gives you a much better UI to work with.

 ---
 ## Asset verification